Snapshot creation tutorial

 Lastly, press “create” to start processing your snapshot.
 The upload may take several minutes.
 In the meantime you will see a red process bar at the top of the interface.

-After a while you will be sent to the “Snapshot Details” page, which indicates that the objects are nearly processed.
+After a while you will be sent to the “Snapshot Details” page, which indicates that the objects are almost fully processed.
 When the file upload progress is at 100%, you will be notified about a successful upload.

 Explore more about Object Analyzer during webinars